aurorascharff/next15-filterlist/STEPS.md

 ## Setup and starting point

 - This is a project task manager demo app.
 The very talented designer (smile) of my current project Eileen Røsholt has designed the UI, and it's inspired by a feature we made in that project.
-- The setup is of course Next.js App Router, prisma and an Azure DB, tailwind CSS.
+- The setup is the Next.js App Router, prisma and an Azure DB, tailwind CSS.
 - Demo app, new tab: Very slow load, slowed down data fetches on purpose.
 - But, it's actually not bad.
 Try out tabs, try search with a basic form, see the result in the table.
 - The App Router is server first, and this is all server components, which means there is no js shipped to the client for these components.
 Just html, links and a form, which means things work without js.